bigvisionai/pyOpenAnnotate/README.md

-# pyOpenAnnotate
+# Annotation-Tool

-A single class annotation tool.
+Simple and intuitive automated annotation tool using OpenCV.